Hart family murders: Washington

-Murders
+Murders and suicides

 On March 26, 2018, Jennifer and Sarah Hart murdered all six of the children when Jennifer drove their vehicle, a GMC Yukon XL, over a 100 ft cliff on California State Route 1, in Mendocino County, California, near Westport.
 The bodies of five of the children (Hannah, Markis, Jeremiah, Abigail, and Ciera) were found in or near the vehicle, which had landed upside down on a beach below the cliff.
-The body of Devonte has not been found as of 2025.
+The body of Devonte has not been found as of 2026.
 A superior court judge ruled in 2019 that Devonte was in the vehicle at the time of the crash, and a death certificate was signed on April 3 of that year.

 Expert analysis of the SUV's internal air bag-deploying computer determined that the Yukon had been intentionally driven off the edge of the cliff from a standing stop, accelerating to 20 mph in 3 seconds with the throttle at 100%.
 A fourteen-member coroner's jury unanimously ruled the case a murder–suicide.
 The inquest was called to determine cause of death, but not any responsibility in the civil or criminal fields.
 The California Highway Patrol stated that criminal prosecution was not possible due to the deaths of any responsible parties.

-Toxicology results showed that Jennifer's blood alcohol content was over the legal limit at the time of the crash, and that both Sarah and two of the children had diphenhydramine in their systems.
+Toxicology results showed that Jennifer's blood alcohol content was over the legal limit at the time of the crash (notable since she rarely drank leading to speculation she had done so to reduce her inhibition towards the act), and that both Sarah and two of the children had diphenhydramine in their systems.
 Sarah had made Google searches before the crash, inquiring about the lethality of Benadryl and the nature of death by drowning.
 Her searches also included "No-kill shelters for dogs"; the family's two dogs were found inside the Hart family home.
 The Mendocino County Sheriff's Department officially closed the case and released declassified records in 2019.

-According to an incident report following the murders, it was reported that Sarah told a co-worker "[that] she wish[ed] someone told her it was okay not to have a big family.
+According to an incident report following the murders, Sarah told a co-worker "[that] she wish[ed] someone told her it was okay not to have a big family.
 Then she and Jennifer would not have adopted the children."

-Rachelle Hampton, in Slate, citing how the authorities did not resolve the Hart case, stated that child protective services authorities give harsher treatment to African-American parents and guardians compared to white parents and guardians.

 In popular culture

 An episode of the television series Atlanta was inspired by the Hart case.
 The episode, called "Three Slaps", had Loquareeous, a character inspired by Devonte.

 In the 2024 novella collection American Spirits, author Russell Banks included the story "Homeschooling", which fictionalizes the Hart family murders.

+In Slate magazine, Rachelle Hampton opined that child protective services authorities give harsher treatment to African-American parents and guardians compared to white parents and guardians, citing how the authorities did not resolve the Hart case.